Nguyễn Lạc Hoá: Biography

-Nguyễn Lạc Hoá was born in 28 August 1908 in Móng Cái, Hải Ninh in a Chinese Nùng family.
+Nguyễn Lạc Hoá was born on 28 August 1908 in Móng Cái, Hải Ninh in a Chinese Nùng family.

-Hoá fled from Guangxi Province in Communist China in 1950-51 with over 2,000 parishioners and ex-KMT soldiers, and spent eight years in Cambodia.
+Hoá fled from Guangxi Province in Communist China in 1950–51 with over 2,000 parishioners and ex-KMT soldiers, and spent eight years in Cambodia.
 In 1959, Hoá with 450 of the refugees were expelled by Norodom Sihanouk, then settled in Binh Hung on the Ca Mau Peninsula.
 They created a village and Hoá established a militia force - the Sea Swallows (Biệt khu Hải Yến) - against the Viet Cong, who were active in the area.

 Hoá's success inspired others to join his Sea Swallows, including a company of "Nung tribesmen."
 Declassified documents would reveal that the Nung fighters were actually a contingent of Nationalist soldiers from the Republic of China.

 As the political situation in Saigon deteriorated, Hoá saw the battle turning and little chance of winning.
 Discouraged, he left Binh Hung, and retired to a parish in Taipei in 1973.